byagmur/byagmur/README.md

 />

 ### 🌸 about me
-> frontend • mobile developer
+> junior frontend • mobile developer

 ### currently work with,
 <p>